-The Industrial L2+ Managed Switch provides three different running speeds - 10Mbps, 100Mbps and 1000Mbps and automatically distinguishes the speed of incoming connection.
+The Industrial Managed Switch provides three different running speeds - 10Mbps, 100Mbps and 1000Mbps - and is able to automatically distinguishes the speed of incoming connection.

-This section describes the hardware features of Industrial L2+ Managed Switch.
-For easier management and control of the Industrial L2+ Managed Switch, familiarize yourself with its display indicators and ports.
+This section describes the hardware features of Industrial Managed Switch.
+For easier management and control of the Industrial Managed Switch, familiarize yourself with its display indicators and ports.
 Front panel illustrations in this chapter display the unit LED indicators.
-Before connecting any network device to the Industrial L2+ Managed Switch, read this chapter carefully.
+Before connecting any network device to the Industrial Managed Switch, read this chapter carefully.